 There are the following functions of valves as given below;

 - Starting and stopping the flow

 - Controls the direction of flow

 There are many types of valves as given below;

-These valves are the most common types of valves and are a linear motion valve used to start or stop fluid flow and these valves are fully closed or fully open positions.
+These valves are the most common types of valves and are linear motion valves used to start or stop fluid flow these valves are in fully closed or fully open positions.

 In almost all fluid services such as air, fuel gas, feedwater, steam, lube oil, hydrocarbon, etc gate valves are used and these valves provide good shutoff.

 These valves are also used in wastewater plants, food processing facilities, and process plants.

 To stop, start, and regulate the fluid flow globe valve is used and also used in the systems where flow control is required and leak tightness is also required.

 As compared to the gate valve the globe valve provides a better shut off and it is costlier.
 Depending on the requirements of the installation these types of valves can seal against the fluid flow.